 New Brunswick is the only official bilingual Canadian province.
-Nearly two-thirds of the population communicate in English and rest speak French.
-So, New Brunswick is an ideal option for the candidates who are a French speaker with a lower ability in English or vice-versa.
+Nearly two-thirds of the population communicate in English and the rest speak French.
+So, New Brunswick is an ideal option for the candidates who are French speakers with a lower ability in English or vice-versa.

 Moreover, almost 60 percent of the population consider themselves Irish and British or Acadian descent, while nearly 30% regard themselves as descendants of Acadian or the French and Canada.